async-library/react-async/README.md

 ## Usage

-React Async offers three primary APIs: the `useAsync` hook, the `<Async>` component and the `createInstance` constructor.
+React Async offers three primary APIs: the `useAsync` hook, the `<Async>` component and the `createInstance` factory function.
 Each has its unique benefits and downsides.

 ### As a hook